MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-dsr-guide.md

 ---

-# PowerApps DSR Guide for Customer-Authored Data
+# Responding to Data Subject Rights (DSR) Requests for PowerApps Customer Data

-## Introduction to Data Subject Rights (DSRs) Requests
+## Introduction to DSR Requests
 As part of our commitment to partner with you on your journey to the GDPR, we’ve developed this documentation to help you prepare.
 The documentation not only describes what we’re doing to prepare for the GDPR but also shares examples of steps you can take today with Microsoft to support GDPR compliance when using PowerApps, Microsoft Flow, and Common Data Service for Apps.

 The EU Data Protection Regulation (GDPR) gives rights to people (known in the regulation as data subjects) to manage the personal data that has been collected by an employer or other type of agency or organization (known as the data controller or just controller).
 Personal data is defined very broadly under the GDPR as any data that relates to an identified or identifiable natural person.
 The GDPR gives data subjects specific rights to their personal data; these rights include obtaining copies of personal data, requesting corrections to it, restricting the processing of it, deleting it, or receiving it in an electronic format so it can be moved to another controller.
 A formal request by a data subject to a controller to take an action on their personal data is called a Data Subject Rights (DSR) request.